Engagement: Consultation and Accommodation - Guidelines for Federal Officials to Fulfill the Duty to Consult

 1. Attend a regional engagement session in your respective region (some by invitation only).

-2. Attend an online engagement session.
+2. Attend a virtual engagement session.

 3. Written submission via email.